 With help from the same mates who lifted the old spar, we offered the new bowsprit into its seat and I was relieved to find it fitted perfectly.
 Then the Maxwell windlass was positioned on top of the bowsprit with bolts through previously drilled holes, straight through the deck.
 This pulled the bowsprit down on the deck and secured it.
 Three heavy 2/0 AWG electrical wires for the windlass motor also came up through the hollow structure.

 Holes were then piloted sideways though the Samson post bolt holes and both posts bolted from inside the tube.
 The gratings and pulpit were then re-positioned and holes piloted through from both sides and bolted together using the old 3/8” inch stainless threaded studs.
-I replaced the threaded studs that carried the two bow rollers with solid rods, but before reinstalling the actual bronze bow rollers I drilled a 1/4” inch hole through one side to the middle then tapped it to take a grease nipple.
+I replaced the threaded studs that carried the two bow rollers with solid rods, but before reinstalling the actual bronze bow rollers I drilled a 1/4” inch hole through one side to the middle, then tapped it to take a grease nipple.
 This would allow for occasional oiling of the rollers.
-I screwed a blank thread in the hole that was flush with the roller to stop dirt entering as the chain was pulled up from anchoring.
+I screwed a blank thread in the hole to stop dirt entering as the dirty chain was hauled up from anchoring.

 The crance iron that had been powder coated white was pushed on its tube and the jib stay, fore-stay, bobstay and shrouds relocated and tensioned.
 Both anchors were then hauled back into their rollers.
 I had to make twelve 1” inch teak plugs and six 1 1/4” inch plugs to fill the holes in the grating and Samson post.
 I made these by hand because I didn't have a plug cutter for those sizes.